vianna-research/website/pages/01_workgroups/maier/staff/MGR.md

 ![Picture Martin Großöhmichen](MGR.jpg)
 **Dipl.-Ing.
 Martin Großöhmichen, M.Sc.**

 Martin Großöhmichen studied Mechanical Engineering (Dipl.-Ing.) at the University of Kassel and Biomedical Engineering (M.Sc.) at the University of Hannover.
 Since 2012 he is working as a research engineer and Ph.D. student in the group “Implantable Middle Ear Hearing Devices” of Prof. Maier.
-He is doing experimental research on the efficiency of active middle ear implants (Codacs™, MET™) in different stimulation conditions.
+He is doing experimental research on the efficiency of active middle ear implants (MET™) and direct acoustic cochlear implants (Codacs™) in different stimulation conditions.
 Furthermore M. Großöhmichen is investigating methods measuring intracochlear pressures in temporal bone experiments.
 ***